 How this problem would be addressed is by someone in the leadership team championing the mental health cause.
 Preferably the CEO but usually the Director of HR or the Director of WHS.
 (PS.
 If you need help preparing for this or you would like to brainstorm ideas with me, please contact my office for a chat)

 A lot of workplace mental health education is ‘illness’ based.
 It focuses on disability not ability.
 This type of message is not only wrong and unethical but it undermines the manager’s ability to manage and drive their team.

-To improve a team’s ability to produce, and impact the bottom line, it’s mental wealth, the manager needs to know not just what to look for, how to identify mental health issues arising, but also how to utilise what’s coming up in their team effectively, and how to create a healthy workplace that will support the person to stay at work and build their resilience, rather than responding by sending the person away til they are ‘better’.
+To improve a team’s ability to produce, and impact the bottom line, it’s mental wealth, the manager needs to know not just what to look for, how to identify mental health issues arising, but also how to utilize what’s coming up in their team effectively, and how to create a healthy workplace that will support the person to stay at work and build their resilience, rather than responding by sending the person away til they are ‘better’.

-In the field of mental health, there are two overarching approaches to mental health – one that is illness driven, the other one is strengths focussed.
+In the field of mental health, there are two overarching approaches to mental health – one that is illness driven, the other one is strengths focused.
 You do the math.
 You decide which one will provide you with the best tools to lead your team.